Security best practices for IaaS workloads in Azure

 Best practice: Rapidly apply security updates to VMs.

-Detail: Enable Azure Security Center (Free tier or Standard tier) to identify missing security updates and apply them.
+Detail: Enable Microsoft Defender for Cloud (Free tier or Standard tier) to identify missing security updates and apply them.

 Best practice: Install the latest security updates.